mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Continuous Transform
 --------------------

 If you apply a transformation, and try to start a new one directly afterwards, Krita will attempt to recall the previous transform, so you can continue it.
-This is the *continuous transform*.
+This is a *continuous transform*.
 You can press the :kbd:`Esc` key to cancel this and start a new transform, or press :guilabel:`Reset` in the tool options while no transform is active.

 Transformation Masks
 --------------------

-These allow you make non-destructive transforms, check :ref:`here <transformation_masks>` for more info.
+These allow you to make non-destructive transforms, check :ref:`here <transformation_masks>` for more info.